Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/debug-player-input-component.md

 # Debug the Player Input component

-When the Editor is in Play mode, each PlayerInput component instance displays a **Debug** section, as shown below.
+When the Editor is in Play mode, each Player Input component instance displays a **Debug** section, as shown below.

 ![The debug section of the PlayerInput component](images/PlayerInputUserDeviceDebug.png)